Dates: November 24 – December 6, 2025

 Meals: breakfast, lunch, dinner

-Accommodation: guesthouse or campsite
+Accommodation: guesthouse or campsite, local shower

 Our journey continues as we travel to Agadez via the village of Aouderas, with an anticipated arrival in the early afternoon.
-This marks the beginning of our exploration of this historic city.
+This marks the beginning of our exploration of this historical city.
 Founded in the 15th century as a crucial trading post by Tuareg and Hausa communities, Agadez flourished into one of the Sahara's most important centers, its fortunes built on the trans-Saharan trade routes.
 This rich history is recognized by its status as a UNESCO World Heritage Site, evident in its captivating mud-brick architecture.

 Following our city tour, we will transfer to our hotel to settle in for the night.